Juanlu001/pfc/README.rst

 * ``report``: Code corresponding to the figures and results of the report
 * ``buildscripts``: Build scripts (conda recipes) to easily install the dependencies

+.. warning:: This code is unfinished and the project has been abandoned.
+Use at your own risk.

 Requirements
 ------------